DevSecOps vs DevOps: 7 Key Differences

-Before we look at DevSecOps vs DevOps, we’ll first discuss how they are similar.
-Then, we’ll dive into the differences.
+Before we look at the differences between DevSecOps and DevOps, let’s first discuss how they are similar

 How are DevSecOps and DevOps Similar?

-Both are collaboration systems.
+DevSecOps and DevOps are collaboration systems.
 While their teams may operate differently, both rely on teams to collaborate to meet goals.
 Without collaboration, the goals of the management systems discussed below fall apart.
-Collaboration makes people and processes strong.
-It is the backbone of both of these development systems.
+Collaboration is the backbone of both of these development systems.

-Both are rooted in consistent checks to catch issues in their infancy.
-This keeps security high and errors low.
+DevOps and DevSecOps are rooted in consistent checks to catch issues in their infancy.
+This active monitoring keeps security high and errors low.
 The focus of the monitoring differs, but both employ consistent monitoring to push their goal forward.
 Monitoring is like checking the pulse constantly.
 It allows the teams to know the “health” of the project.

 1. Goals